anuradhases/property_trends/README.md

 # property_and_salary_trends
-Analysis of Boston property and salary 2023 data.
+Analysis of Boston property 2023 data.

-USE case:
-I want to know what the most affordable property to buy would be (in terms of cost) with factors such as city, year, size, remodeled, number of rooms, condition,

-or not
-and amenities (AC type/heat type), parking.
-And drawbacks
-owner occupied.

-which city is best to buy my next property, and which year is best?
-What type of property should I buy?
-Should I be remodeled?

---STATISTICS TO COMPUTE:
+This dataset was downloaded from Boston Open Source Data and came in with over 50 columns.
+In order to have an effective analysis, 20 columns were selected.
+This left with __ relevant columns.
+In order to determine which columns were relevant, the use case was determined as high-level overview of of properties in the Boston area by cost.

+After first look at the dataset, the following questions came to mind.

+Exploratory Data Analysis and Data Visualizations:
+How many zipcodes and cities are included in the dataset?
+What is the average property cost for all cities?
---Average land, building, and total value and gross tax based on city --What is the average portion of total value is gross tax for each city?
+What is the average land, property, and total cost and gross tax based on city? (most expensive and least expensive) What is the average portion of gross tax based on total value for each city?
---Average building value for Boston

---Number of zip codes in Dataset
---Number of zip codes per city
+What are the top 10 most expensive properties per city?
+How does land value, building value, total value and gross tax change with year built based on property type and city?

+Tableau dashboard:

+Interesting Facts:
 --Which city has the most expensive property(highest building value)?
 --Which city has the largest property(highest gross_area)?
 --Which city has the oldest property(yr_built)?

---GRAPHS:
---How does land value, building value, total value and gross tax change with year built?
---How does the proportion of living area to gross area affect total value?
---How does building value change with year remodeled?
---Does the time between year built and year remodeled affect building value?

---How does building value change with type of building?
---What is the distribution of heat and AC type?
---Does building value increase with total rooms, bedrooms, full_bth, hlf_bth and kitchens?
---How does building value change with condition(overall, internal and external)?
---How does total value change as number of buildings and number of parking spaces increases?
---Does owner occupied affect building value?